kthelgason/blag/_posts/2016-02-28-fun-with-c-templates.md

 v1.set<3>('d'); // *bleep*

 {% endhighlight %}
-The latter of these will fail to compile, emiting a helpful error message:
+The latter of these will fail to compile, emitting a helpful error message:

     ./../vec.hpp:48:9: error: static_assert failed "Out of bounds access"